chvlyl/chvlyl.github.io/projects/index.md

 ### Udacity deep learning nano degree projects
 > <sub>[[Github](https://github.com/chvlyl/udacity_deep_learning)]</sub>
 > <sub>I took the Udacity deep learning nano degree program.
 This is an excellent program covering basics of neural networks, CNN, RNN and GAN.
-I finished all five deep learning projects.
+I finished all five deep learning projects.</sub>
-* Build a neural network from scratch to predict bike usge
+> <sub> * Build a neural network from scratch to predict bike usge
 * Build a CNN model to do image classficiation based on CIFAR-10 dataset
 * Build a RNN model to generate Simpsons TV scripts using the Simpsons dataset of scripts from 27 seasons
 * Build a sequence to sequence model for translation of English and French sentence